programmerjake/libre-soc-wiki/simple_v_extension/sv_prefix_proposal.rst

 Why are the SETVL rules so complex?
 What is the reason, how are loops carried out?

+Partial Answer:

+The idea is that the compiler knows maxVL at compile time since it allocated the backing registers, so SETVL has the maxVL as an immediate value.
+There is no maxVL CSR needed for just SVPrefix.

 --

 With SUBVL (sub vector len) being both a CSR and also part of the 48/64 bit opcode, how does that work?

+Answer:

+I think we should just ignore the SUBVL CSR and use the value from the SUBVL field when executing 48/64-bit instructions.
+For just SVPrefix, I would say that the only user-visible CSR needed is VL.
+This is ignoring all the state for context-switching and exception handling.

 --